-Foreign nationals covered by this exemption must present an ID card/authorisation that establishes employment (civilian or military) in the armed forces of a sending state or in NATO.
+Foreign nationals covered by this exemption, must when required be able to present an ID card/authorisation that establishes employment (civilian or military) in the armed forces of a sending state or in NATO.
 Family members who are covered will normally have a diplomatic passport, service passport, ID card or similar documentation of their connection to the primary person.
 An ordinary passport in conjunction with a NATO Travel Order will also satisfy the documentation requirement.